 |Patients who believe they suffer from Morgellons report a variety of symptoms, including degeneration of bone and joints, often accompanied by the presence of silica products in the tissues||The Starchild bone shows no signs of degeneration, and is in fact much stronger and denser than normal bone.|

 |Morgellons fibers fluoresce under UV light.||Not yet tested.|

-Morgellons Disease is not yet accepted by the medical community, despite widespread media attention and thousands claiming to experience symptoms.
+Morgellons Disease is not yet accepted by much of the medical community, despite widespread media attention and thousands claiming to experience symptoms.
 There is a large body of evidence that it does exist and does cause skin lesions containing strange, usually colorful fibers.
 According to one study, Morgellons fibers appear to be made of high-density polyethylene, a substance commonly used in the manufacture of fiber optics.
 Other crystalloid structures found in the tissues of Morgellons patients were found to contain silica and silicone.
 It is not yet known what the fibers in the Starchild Skull's bone are made of.